saloon-protocol/smartcontracts/README.md

 - Options/NFTs should be able to read pool value, easy.
 - Insurance Pool we be its own thing.
 With its own factory.

+Managing APY Payments:

+Project must have sufficient balance to pay maximum APY cost at all times.
+We will transferFrom() the APY amount from projects regularly to top up their current balances.
+If transfer fails the APY will be set as the current premiumBalance to insuranceCAP ratio.

+- APY is always set based on premiumBalance/insuranceCap
+- If projects want to keep a high APY they must keep the premiumBalance up to date

 ---

 General Flow: